ritaturk/xenko-docs/manual/graphics/oculus/index.md

 # Oculus Rift Beta Support

+> **Note**
+>
-Xenko’s Oculus Rift support is still in very early stages but we are already exposing some interfaces to render to the Oculus Rift devices.
+>Xenko’s Oculus Rift support is still in very early stages but we are already exposing some interfaces to render to the Oculus Rift devices.

 The following is a description of how you would proceed to create a basic game supporting Oculus Rift VR.